-The Titan X-2 Power Rack is currently the latest in the ever-expanding line of Titan power racks.
+The Titan X-2 Power Rack is the latest in Titan’s line of power racks.

-I think it's actually pretty damn cool rack, and broadens the Titan power rack lineup, making it even more likely that any lifter can find a Titan rack that meets their needs and wants.
+I think it’s actually a cool rack, and broadens the Titan power rack lineup, making it even more likely that any lifter can find a Titan rack that meets their needs and wants.

 In this Titan X-2 Power Rack review, I'll tell you what's unique about it and whether or not it's the right choice for you.